swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

-In my humble opinion clojure.spec is the most [VPRI-worthy](http://www.vpri.org) feature Rich Hickey has shipped since delivering fast persistent data structure.
+In my humble opinion clojure.spec is the most [VPRI-worthy](http://www.vpri.org) feature Rich Hickey has shipped since delivering fast persistent data structures.
 Yes, yes you now have [Schema](https://github.com/plumatic/schema) like validations, but this is but the tip of an iceberg. clojure.spec takes [Matt Might et. al. Parsing with Derivatives](http://matt.might.net/papers/might2011derivatives.pdf)